awm086/bash_release/README.md

   -r [release]
      The release to be run.
 Depends on -t [task] to be set to "releases"

-     options
+     Options:

-     [release] an specific release number.
+     [release] a specific release number.
      [all] runs all release scripts after the last logged release script ran.
 Will run all during the first installation.
      [status] provides information, such the last logged release script ran.

   -h [help]